Build Manager Instructions

 where you give a path to where you want the spack instance to appear.

 You then want to make sure to install the compilers you want into your standalone instance.
-Unless you ahve a lot of time to kill, you probalby want to install one that is already built from the build cache.
+Unless you have a lot of time to kill, you probably want to install one that is already built from the build cache mirror.

 source /path/to/location/setup-env.sh